 The scheme offering grants of up to £500 to people in England who want to start their own childcare business has been extended until 31 December 2014.

-New businesses are also being encouraged to team up with a free mentor so they can access specially-tailored business start-up advice.
+As part of the Childcare Business Grant Scheme, new childcare businesses are also being encouraged to team up with a free mentor so they can access free and specially-tailored start-up advice.

 Childcare Business Grants